futuresystems-courses/465-project-git4hiroaki-benshadburne-yujinhirose/README.md

 ### 2-2 Step-by-step installation manual

-Clone repository to your local directory adn move on `cloudmesh_dataload` directory, and move on that directory.
+Clone repository to your local directory and move on `cloudmesh_dataload` directory, and move on that directory.
 Then install the cloudmesh_dataload plugin.
 You can check the installation by `cm help` command.

 1. `git clone https://github.com/futuresystems/465-project-git4hiroaki-benshadburne-yujinhirose.git`
 2. `cd 465-project-git4hiroaki-benshadburne-yujinhirose/cloudmesh_dataload`
-3. Add `    - cloudmesh_deploy.plugins` as the last sentencein in `~/.cloudmesh/cmd3.yaml`
+3. Add `    - cloudmesh_deploy.plugins` as the last sentence in in `~/.cloudmesh/cmd3.yaml`
 4. `python setup.py install`
 5. `cm plugins add cloudmesh_dataload`